MishraShikhar/OCVS/OCVS/provision-ocvs/provision-ocvs.md

 Since the SDDC is sittng in a private subnet, to allow it to communicate with the internet, we will need a NAT Gateway.

-1. On your SDDC page click the box that reads **Configure connectivity to the internet through NAT Gateway**
+1. Once the SDDC is active, click on the box that says **Configure connectivity to the internet through NAT Gateway**

     ![](./images/100_11_0.png " ")

-2. A configuration page opens up on the right, shows the resources it will create within the VCN, a NAT Gateway, route table with a route rule for NAT gateway and a network security group allowing egress traffic for all protocols.
+2. A configuration page will open up on the right showing the resources that will be created within the VCN.
+These would include: a NAT Gateway, a route table with a route rule for the NAT gateway and a network security group allowing egress traffic for all protocols.

     ![](./images/100_11_000.png " ")

     ![](./images/100_11_00.png " ")

-3. Click **Apply configuration**, you get a confirmation that the changes have been applied.
-Click **Close**
+3. Click on **Apply configuration**, to get a confirmation that the changes have been applied.
+Click on **Close**.

     ![](./images/100_11_1.png " ")

 ## STEP 3: Configure connectivity to Oracle Services Network

-1. To get access to Oracle service via the service gateway SGW, click the box **Configure connectivity to Oracle Services Network**
+1. To connect to the Oracle services network we would need a service gateway.
+We will create one using the **Configure connectivity to Oracle Services Network** wizard.
+Click on that wizard to begin.

     ![](./images/100_11_2.png " ")

-2. A configuration page opens up on the right with SDDC workload CIDR details, click Next.
+2. Once again, a configuration page will open up on the right with the SDDC workload CIDR details.
+Click on **Next**.

     ![](./images/100_11_3_0.png " ")

-3. Review the resources that will be created within the VCN, a SGW, route table with a route rule for service gateway and a network security group allowing all OCI services in the region.
+3. Review the resources that will be created within the VCN: a SGW, route table with a route rule for service gateway and a network security group allowing all OCI services in the region.
 Click **Apply Configuration**, you get a confirmation that the changes have been applied, click **Close**

 ## STEP 4: Create a Public Subnet to host the Bastion server